Many people believe oils can make you gain weight.

 Is Olive Oil Healthy?

-People care deeply for their health.
-They avoid oily food.
+People are deeply concerned about their health.
+They avoid oily and greasy foods.

 Limit your intake of oil in your diet.